Paul Bronfman is the Co-Chairman/Senior Advisor of William F. White International Inc. He is also the Chairman of Pinewood Toronto Studios Inc.

 Mr. Bronfman founded Comweb Corporation in 1988 and over the years has built a group of horizontally integrated entertainment firms dedicated to providing expert production services, studio facilities, and equipment to the Canadian and international film and television industries.
 Comweb’s first industry endeavor was to build and manage Canada’s first Hollywood-style studio complex, North Shore Studios in Vancouver, in partnership with well-known Hollywood producer/writer Stephen J. Cannell.
 North Shore Studios is well known as the original home of the smash television series hit, The X-Files.

-In late 1989, Comweb acquired a controlling interest in William F. White International Inc. (Whites), one of the world’s premier providers of state-of-the-art lighting, grip, camera and related specialty film, television, live event and digital media production equipment.
-Whites was founded in 1963 and has provided unparalleled technical production expertise and support to Canadian and international producers, directors, cinematographers, and technicians for over five decades.
+In late 1989, Comweb acquired a controlling interest in William F. White International Inc., one of the world’s premier providers of state-of-the-art lighting, grip, camera and related specialty film, television, live event and digital media production equipment.
+The company was founded in 1963 and has provided unparalleled technical production expertise and support to Canadian and international producers, directors, cinematographers, and technicians for over five decades.
 The company has offices in Vancouver, Calgary, Winnipeg, Sudbury, Toronto and Halifax.

 In 1993 Comweb created Protocol Entertainment Inc. Protocol’s activities included developing, financing, and producing TV series, movies, miniseries, and feature films for the North American and international markets.
 The company created a number of highly acclaimed audience winning productions including the worldwide hit television series, Goosebumps.
 This sensational show won the number one ratings slot for its demographic in the United States on the Fox Kids Network in its premiere season in 1995.
 Goosebumps was sold to broadcasters in over 105 countries throughout the world.
 Comweb sold its interest in Protocol in 2005.

-Whites is also partners with Sparks Camera & Lighting Ltd., a leading Budapest, Hungary-based provider of motion picture production equipment servicing western and eastern European producers.
-Sparks was originally co-founded through Whites as a joint business venture with the late Oscar Award-winning cinematographer Vilmos Zsigmond (Close Encounters of the Third Kind, The Deer Hunter).
+William F. White International Inc. was also partners with Sparks Camera & Lighting Ltd., a leading Budapest, Hungary-based provider of motion picture production equipment servicing western and eastern European producers.
+Sparks was originally co-founded through a joint business venture with the late Oscar Award-winning cinematographer Vilmos Zsigmond (Close Encounters of the Third Kind, The Deer Hunter).